DFXswiss/services/README.md

 ## Usage

+:warning: **This documentation is outdated and will be updated shortly!**

 DFX Services can be used as a standalone page or integrated into any webpage using an Iframe or a web component.

 - [Opening](#opening)